 In line following robots, IR sensors detect the color of the surface underneath it and send a signal to the microcontroller or the main circuit which then takes decisions according to the algorithm set by the creator of the bot.

 Line followers employ reflective or non-reflective indirect incidence.
 The IR is reflected back to the module from the white surface around the black line.
 But IR radiation is absorbed completely by black color.
 There is no reflection of the IR radiation going back to the sensor module in black color.

-The projects is available at: line follower robot
+The project is available at the line follower robot

-The projects is available at: Infrared Object Counter
+The project is available at Infrared Object Counter

 Direct incidence of radiation on the photodiode is applicable in the burglar alarm circuit.
 The IR LED is fit on one side of the door frame and the photodiode on the other.
 The IR radiation emitted by the IR LED falls on the photodiode directly under normal circumstances.
 As soon as a person obstructs the IR path and triggers an alarm.